trailblazer/reform/README.md

 Although reform can be used in any Ruby framework, it comes with [Rails support](#rails-integration), works with [simple_form and other form gems](#formbuilder-support), allows nesting forms to implement [has_one](#nesting-forms-1-1-relations) and [has_many](#nesting-forms-1-n-relations) relationships, can [compose a form](#compositions) from multiple objects and gives you [coercion](#coercion).

-# Development Status

-Dear Reform users - you know I love all of you.
-Reform is currently being improved by myself.
-I am definitely *not* resisting all of the feature requests (especially about nesting, model validations, automatic model setup when validating has_many, etc.) but working hard to make it better.
-Expect a new Reform version _and_ better README mid-late April and please refrain from telling me how lazy I am.
-Thanks and see you soon!!! :heart:

 ## Installation

 Add this line to your Gemfile: